ViaVersion/ViaNBT/README.md

 * `SNBT` for string serialization
 * Add primitive getter methods to number types
 * Don't wrap values given in Tag#setValue / Tag constructors
-* Abstract NumberTag class for easier number handling
+* NumberTag and NumberArrayTag interfaces for easier number handling
 * Don't use reflection when creating tag instances
 * Directly use value in copy(), also replacing clone()
 * Implement tag specific equals() methods
 * Update to Java 8
+* A bunch of other small improvements and fixes

 This project also includes code from [adventure](https://github.com/KyoriPowered/adventure) used for SNBT serialization.